is-leeroy-jenkins/BudgetPy/README.md

 ## Code

-- BudgetExecution uses CefSharp 106 for b and is built on NET 6
-- BudgetExecution supports AnyCPU as well as x86/x64 specific builds
-- `Controls` (Controls\) - main UI layer and associated controls and related functionality
+- `Minion` (Controls\) - main UI layer and associated controls and related functionality
 - `Enumerations` (Enumerations\) - various enumerations used for budgetary accounting
 - `Extensions` (Extensions\) - useful extension methods for budget analysis by type
 - `Clients` (Clients\) - other tools used and available